cristianvasquez/supernote-tldraw/readme.md

 You can try this [online](https://cristianvasquez.github.io/supernote-tldraw/ )

-To use, drag and drop a .note file into the canvas
+To use, drag and drop a document into the canvas

+Supported files:

+- pdfs
+- .note files (supernote)

-All transformations occur directly in your browser (your notes remain private and are not transmitted to any server)
+All transformations occur directly in your browser (your documents remain private and are not transmitted to any server)

 Note: this is a tldraw canvas with limited functionality.
-So I recommend to use this just to extract the pages from a .note file.
+So I recommend to use this just to extract the pages from a .note or pdf file.

 Open a new tab with [tldraw](https://github.com/tldraw/tldraw), then, simply copy and paste your pages into tldraw.
 In that way you can save your work, upload other media and even collaborate with others.